MUSIC LESSON NOTES GRADE 5

 helps in identifying beat.

-Clapping/tapping
+a) Clapping/tapping

-the words of familiar songs rhythmically
+b) Chanting the words of familiar songs

 Conducting